tum-esi/wade/README.md

   ```
   After installing node-aead-crypto you should delete the dependency from your package.json, so it isn't added to the wade package on the next commit.
 Also installing a previous "node" version could solve the problem (but
   comes with other disadvantages)
-- (x) correct the name conflict with "interfaces" in the coap module [./node_modules/coap/lib/server.js](./node_modules/coap/lib/server.js) line 230 and line 231(two words) to avoid an error for "Unexpected token: name (interface):
+- correct the name conflict with "interfaces" in the coap module [./node_modules/coap/lib/server.js](./node_modules/coap/lib/server.js) line 230 and line 231(two words) to avoid an error for "Unexpected token: name (interface):
 change "interface" to "_interface" or any other valid expression in both lines. (found on windows).
 Should be resolved as soon as the wot coap-binding uses version 0.22.0 of the coap module.
+- The *Virtual Thing* packet needs to be installed locally (not just a symlink in ./node_modules/) in order to work in the production build

 ## Project setup
 ```